-4.2 Digital Radio Mondiale (DRM)
+3.2 Digital Radio Mondiale (DRM)

-DRM systems (see Recommendation ITU-R BS.1514-1) have undergone experimental demonstration trials for fixed and mobile use.

 The DRM system is a narrow bandwidth orthogonally coded digital data transmission system that has the capability to tailor its transmission characteristics to match the service requirements and radio propagation factors.
 Each of the various subcarriers is modulated using quadrature amplitude modulation (QAM) in order to carry the information content, which also incorporates forward error correcting code elements.
 Two primary QAM constellations are used: 64-QAM and 16-QAM.
-In addition, a quadrature phase-shift keying (QPSK) modulation mode is available for highly robust signalling.
+In addition, a quadrature phase-shift keying (QPSK) modulation mode is available for highly robust signaling.
 The data is also interleaved in time over the subcarriers in order to counter time and frequency selective fading.
 The European Telecommunications Standards Institute has published the DRM option in its “Data Applications Directory” which can be accessed at http://pda.etsi.org/pda/queryform.asp.
 In the search function for this webpage enter “data application directory.”